Pixinger/arma3-coop-persistent-campaign/README.md

 Unknown person for an idea of the implementation of the sidemissions (missionOpt) Many, many other people... just writing a quick post or showing a piece of code.

-I feel yourself missing, please let me know...
+If you feel yourself missing, please let me know...